Everest Base Camp Trek with Helicopter Return - 10 Days

 • Sagarmatha National Park Entry Permit: Nrs.
 2000 per person

-• Khumbu Rural Municipality Permit: TIMS cards have been divided into two categories: Blue TIMS (for groups) and Green TIMS (For FITs).
+• Khumbu Rural Municipality Permit: TIMS cards have been divided into two categories: Blue TIMS (for groups) and Green TIMS (for FITs).

 Requirement of Travel Insurance During the Everest Base Camp Trek with Helicopter Return

-Everest Base Camp Trek is one of the difficult trekking routes in the Himalayas of Nepal.
+The Everest Base Camp Trek is one of the difficult trekking routes in the Himalayas of Nepal.
 As it is the base camp of the tallest peak in the world, the weather and climate are highly influenced by the conditions at the peak of Mount Everest.
 Due to all of these reasons, trekkers might face many obstacles and difficulties during the Everest Base Camp Trek with Helicopter Return journey.

 Highlights of the Everest Base Camp Trek with Helicopter Return

-• A scenic flight to the Lukla Airport located at an altitude of 2846 meters above sea level and surrounded by mesmerizing views of the mountains and hills.
+• A scenic flight to the Lukla Airport, located at an altitude of 2846 meters above sea level and surrounded by mesmerizing views of the mountains and hills.

 • An adventurous and adrenaline-rushing trek to the base camp of Mount Everest (8849 meters), the tallest peak in the world.

-• Exploration of the heaven in the mountain, the ultimate Sherpa settlement, the trading hub of Nepal, Namche Bazar at an altitude of 3440 meters above sea level.
+• Exploration of the heaven in the mountain, the ultimate Sherpa settlement, the trading hub of Nepal, Namche Bazar, at an altitude of 3440 meters above sea level.

 • Get on one of the most exciting and adventurous trekking trails in the entire country.